Unexpected Beauty--Traveling With Rain on Vacation

 I'm not sure that picture would have blossomed in my mind had it not been raining.

 Our trips to the United Kingdom inevitably brought rain (but we experienced a drought in Scotland, where we expected the most precipitation.
 Who would have thought?).
 Still, it didn't dampen our enthusiasm for the grounds and Victorian gardens of Kylemore Abbey in Ireland (pictured at the top of the post).
+At one point, it POURED rain, causing us to take shelter in a small greenhouse.
+As it turned out, the greenhouse was replete with interesting little cuttings and the rain-spattered glass gave us surreal view of the gardens.

 In Ogwen, Wales, the rain didn't stop us from emmersing ourselves in a landscape reminiscent of Lord of the Rings and fantisizing about the fable that tells of King Arthur's Excalibur lying in Llyn Ogwen.